-Healthy Ingredients: High in insoluble fiber and also vitamins, minerals and antioxidants.
+Healthy Ingredients: High in insoluble fiber and also vitamins, minerals, and antioxidants.

 Health Benefits: It has a laxative effect that aids digestion.

-Serving Suggestions: Replace white bread with whole-wheat bread and and highly processed cereals with whole-grain cereals.
+Serving Suggestions: Replace white bread with whole-wheat bread and highly processed cereals with whole-grain cereals.
 To ensure that a bread product contains whole grain, the label must include the word "whole."
 For example, for whole wheat, look for whole-wheat flour or whole-wheat grain.
-Breads that contain seven, 12 or even 15 grains are not necessarily whole-grain breads.
+Breads that contain seven, 12 or even 15 grains are not necessarily whole-grain bread.